inno-devops-labs/F23-core-course-labs/app_kotlin/README.md

 ```bash
 docker run -p 8080:8080 --name base-converter edikgoose/base-converter:1.0.0
 ```

+## CI workflow
+CI contains of:
+* Security check (Snyk is used)
+* Lint and test
+    * Detekt is used for linting
+* Dockerhub push
+    Docker image is created and push to dockerhub

 ## Contributing
 Project are open to contributing, any forks are welcome.